Connecting to an Apache Kafka® cluster from applications

 -storepassparameter for additional storage protection:sudo keytool -importcert \ -alias YandexCA -file /usr/local/share/ca-certificates/Yandex/YandexInternalRootCA.crt \ -keystore ssl -storepass <certificate_store_password> \ --noprompt -

-Create files with cluster connection parameters: a file for the producer and a file for the consumer.
+Create two configuration files to connect to the cluster: one for the producer and one for the consumer.

-The files have the same content, only the user details are different:
+These files have the same content and differ only in user credentials:

 sasl.mechanism=SCRAM-SHA-512 sasl.jaas.config=org.apache.kafka.common.security.scram.ScramLoginModule required \ username="<producer_or_consumer_login>" \ password="<producer_or_consumer_password>"; security.protocol=SASL_SSL ssl.truststore.location=/etc/security/ssl ssl.truststore.password=<certificate_store_password> -

-Run this command for receiving messages from a topic:
+Run the following command to receive messages from the topic:

 -

-In a separate terminal, run the command for sending a message to a topic:
+In a separate terminal, run the following command to send a message to the topic:

-Make sure that the first terminal displays the message key:test message sent in the second terminal.
+Make sure the first terminal displays key:test message sent in the second terminal.

 Apache Kafka® tools for Windows (PowerShell)